Logo Voyage

 Respect

 Be respectful of the cultural and religious sensibilities of Kota Bharu's primarily Muslim inhabitants.
-There is no need for non-Muslim women to wear a tudung (scarf over the hair), but both men and women should consider wearing clothing which covers their torso completely.
+There is no need for non-Muslim women to wear a tudung (hijab), but both men and women wear modest clothing that covers their shoulders and torso completely, pants and skirts should at least cover the knee.

 Connect